justinknight93/React-Electron-and-Material/README.md

 # React-Electron-and-Material
-Modern desktop app boilerplate using react and material
+Modern desktop app boilerplate using react and material ui